jdrbc/jdrbc.github.io/_posts/2020-02-11-extreme-ownership.md

 ---
 layout: post
-title: 'Extreme Ownership'
+title: "Book Review: Extreme Ownership"
 tags: Leadership, books
 ---

 Extreme Ownership by Jocko Willink and Leif Babin is about the qualities of an effective leader.
 The key point is that these qualities are transferrable, and an effective leader instills these qualities in his team.

 There are 12 qualities and 12 chapters.
 Each chapter describes the quality and contains two real-world examples of a business leader and a military leader showing that quality.

 ## Chapters

 - Mindsets
   - Extreme ownership
   - No bad teams only bad leaders
   - Believe
   - Check the ego
 - Behaviours
   - Cover and move
   - Simple
   - Prioritize and execute
   - Decentralized command
 - Misc.
   - Plan
   - Leading up and down the chain of command
   - Decisiveness amid uncertainty
   - Discipline equals freedom - the dichotomy of leadership

 ## Mindsets

 ### Extreme ownership

 An effective leader is proactive and makes her team proactive.

 Excuses kill proactiveness.
 To defer responsibility for failure is to fail to grow.
 Accept responsibility for failure to take the first step in growth.

 > they try to figure out how to fix their problems—instead of trying to figure out who or what to blame